-In ecommerce, responsiveness entails having a mobile-friendly website and a mobile-based customer support option via live chat.
-This lets customers browse and view your products from their smartphones or tablets without any trouble.
+In e-commerce, responsiveness entails having a mobile-friendly website and a mobile-based customer support option via live chat.
+It lets customers browse and view your products from their smartphones or tablets without any trouble.
 Plus, they can also make quick customer service queries without leaving your website, which facilitates and speeds up purchases.
 You may also want to explore the possibility of using chatbots to handle simple customer requests.

 3. Several payment options

 Your brand’s payment system is a critical component of the online customer experience.
-Once customers detect a problem with your payment options, or they can’t find an option that suits their preferences, they might take their business elsewhere.
+Once customers detect a problem with your payment options, or if they can’t find an option that suits their preferences, they might take their business elsewhere.
 Thus, make sure to provide an array of payment options for them.
-In addition, strengthen your security measures so you can protect your customers’ information and money at all times.
+Also, strengthen your security measures so you can protect your customers’ information and money at all times.

 4. Search feature

-An optimized search function is a must for all ecommerce websites.
+An optimized search function is a must for all e-commerce websites.
 It lets shoppers easily find what they’re looking for, which makes for a fast, hassle-free shopping experience.
 A poorly performing search feature can make it hard for potential buyers to find the items or information they need, which translates to profit losses and customer churn.

 5. 24/7 customer support

 Whether it’s through social media, email, web-based live chat, or the phone, customers expect your brand representatives to be available ’round the clock.
 That way, they can seek help anytime they need to and find solutions to their issues.
-Through excellent customer service, ecommerce brands can provide a better online shopping experience while increasing engagement among consumers.
+Through excellent customer service, e-commerce brands can provide a better online shopping experience while increasing engagement among consumers.